apache/horaedb/src/remote_write/README.md

 ## Usage

 This crate parses the protobuf `string` type as Rust `Bytes` instances instead of `String` instances to avoid allocation, and it **does not** perform UTF-8 validation when parsing.
-Therefore, it is up to the caller to decide how to make use of the parsed `Bytes` and whether to apply UTF-8 validation.
+Also, it **does not** check the semantics of the parsed data, such as [Labels](https://prometheus.io/docs/specs/prw/remote_write_spec/#labels).
+Therefore, it is up to the caller to decide how to make use of the parsed `Bytes` and whether to apply extra validation or error handling.

 ### Basic Usage